Brian-Pho/Textbook-Notes/content/posts/textbooks/fundamentals-of-computational-neuroscience/index.md

   - Geometries of dendrites and axons.
 - To reduce the complexity, we lump these factors under noise.
 - To introduce noise into neuron models, we can
-  - Stochastic threshold: replace the constant threshold with a noisy threshold.
+  - **Stochastic threshold**: replace the constant threshold with a noisy threshold.
-  - Random reset: randomly reset the membrane potential.
+  - *Random reset*: randomly reset the membrane potential.
-  - Noisy integration: integration has an additional noisy variable.
+  - *Noisy integration*: integration has an additional noisy variable.
 ![Figure 3.6](figure3-6.png)
-- Neural code: correlations between sensory stimuli/behaviour and neural activity patterns.
+- *Neural code*: correlations between sensory stimuli/behaviour and neural activity patterns.
 - The most robust finding is that the modulation of firing rate changes with sensory stimuli.
 - Number of spikes of a neuron often increases with increasing the strength of stimulus.
 - E.g. Increased firing rate with increasing weight on a frog muscle.
 ![Figure 3.10](figure3-10.png)
-- Response/tuning curve: the response (firing rate) of a neuron to various stimuli.
+- *Response/tuning curve*: the response (firing rate) of a neuron to various stimuli.
-- Receptive field: the area in the physical world for which the neuron is responsive.
+- *Receptive field*: the area in the physical world for which the neuron is responsive.
 - E.g. Neurons in the visual area responding to orientations of bars moved through the receptive field of the neuron.
 ![Figure 3.11](figure3-11.png)
 - While firing rates are important, we shouldn’t forget that other parts of spike patterns can convey information too.